angusryer/dev/docs/basic-react-setup.md

 ```
 npm init -y
-# the -y option is short for --yes and is equivalent of answering 'yes' to all of the questions that follow the regular `npm init` command.
 ```

 This automaticlly creates a new file named `package.json` that keeps track of the modules you've installed.